inket/MBPopup/README.md

 - Providing callbacks for user actions
 - Allowing for different states when modifier keys are used

-MBPopup App Store-approved and is currently being used in the app [stts](https://itunes.apple.com/app/stts/id1187772509?ls=1&mt=12):
+MBPopup is App Store-approved and is currently being used in the app [stts](https://itunes.apple.com/app/stts/id1187772509?ls=1&mt=12):

 <img src="https://i.imgur.com/OAK3hR0.png" width="218" height="324" />